George Butterworth was part of a group of young English composers who were making names for themselves during the Edwardian era.

 This is the first UK showing of Nick Danziger’s Eleven Women Facing War, a powerful exhibition about gender and conflict in the 21st century.
 On display at IWM London, Danziger’s photographs capture the agonies and ambitions of eleven women living in modern-day conflict zones.
 Having been commissioned by the International Committee of the Red Cross […]

 To mark Anzac Day 2015, MHM reposts Peter Hart’s action-packed article taking us into the inferno of the Gallipoli landings.

 This photograph shows infantry from the British Royal Naval Division climbing out of the trenches as if for a charge at the Battle of Gallipoli during 1915.
-Every man grasps their rifle with bayonet fitted, ready for the kind of close-quarters encounter with the enemy that it was expected – wrongly – would decide the war.
-The hills in the background are […]
+Every man grasps their rifle with bayonet fitted, ready for the kind of close-quarters encounter with the enemy that it was expected – wrongly – would decide the […]

 WALLIS: Biography Born: 26 September 1887, Ripley, Derbyshire Married: Molly Bloxam, 1925 Educated: Christ’s Hospital Aircraft designed: Vickers Wellington, R100 airship, Vickers Warwick, Vickers, Windsor.
 Bombs designed: Bouncing Bombs, Tallboy, Blockbuster Died: 30 October 1979, aged 92.
 In context: the bouncing bomb In 1939 at the outbreak of the Second World War, Great Britain was […]